Please help save

 on-line Petitions !

-Petitions can have a major influence on
+Petitions can have a major influence on government policies.

 By way of example the petition raised by

 to save Cristalino State Park in Brazil brought a massive

 response.
 This vast rainforest reserve, one of the most bio-diverse

 habitats on Earth, was going to be downgraded in status and opened up

 for development.
 The petition directed at the Brazilian Prime